Pain, proprioception loss. T10 level

 Extensive marrow signal changes in keeping with previous radiotherapy again demonstrated.

-Marked progression of leptomeningeal metastatic disease with encasement of almost the entire cervical cord, resulting in marked cord compression and oedema.
+Marked progression of leptomeningeal metastatic disease with encasement of almost the entire cervical cord, resulting in marked cord compression and edema.

 Further marked disease progression with compression at the conus and cauda equina.